smitty444/IoT-Cellular-Dam-Water-Level-Sensor/code/README.md

 # v1.2.x
 - focus on power saving modes
+- adaptive sampling
 - milestones: RTC power down (minutes and seconds), FONA power down

+# v2.x
+- codes to be used with the v1 of EDA

 # WLS_MQTT_toAdafruitIO_v6_STABLE
 - Shawn's code for his dashboard, unedited